 ODYSSEY was a pragmatic strategy trial evaluating the efficacy and safety of a once daily dose of dolutegravir-based antiretroviral therapy compared with the current standard HIV treatment in children and adolescents with HIV.
 ODYSSEY took place in in Germany, Spain, South Africa, Portugal, Thailand, Uganda, UK and Zimbabwe.

 A randomised trial of dolutegravir (DGT)-based antiretroviral therapy vs. standard of care (SOC) in children with HIV infection starting first-line or switching to second-line ART

-ODYSSEY is a multi-centre, randomised clinical trial to assess the efficacy and toxicity of dolutegravir plus 2 NRTI versus standard of care among HIV positive children and adolescents.
-Penta is the sponsor of this study, with 700 patients to be enrolled in 30 sites in Europe, Africa and Asia.
+ODYSSEY was a multi-centre, randomised clinical trial to assess the efficacy and toxicity of dolutegravir plus 2 NRTI versus standard of care among HIV positive children and adolescents.
+Penta was the sponsor of this study, with patients enrolled from Spain, South Africa, Thailand, United Kingdom, Zimbabwe, Portugal and Uganda.

 These regulatory approvals are a cornerstone on which further work can be built towards timely access to optimal antiretroviral therapies (ART) for children living with HIV around the world.

 DTG is a new drug used to treat HIV positive adults.
 In adults it has been seen to be strong, safe, has few side effects and it only needs to be taken once a day.
 DTG has the potential to be highly effective, safe and simple when used as part of first- or second-line ART regimens but needs to be evaluated to determine its place as first-line and second-line therapy in adolescent and paediatric HIV treatment.
 In current treatment regimens, concerns over toxicity and lack of availability for very young children living with HIV have been raised.